-Short-Term Rental Licenses are non-transferable.
+Short-Term Rental licences are non-transferrable.

-2022 Short-Term Rental Program
+2023 Short-Term Rental Program

 Short-Term Rentals for Operators

 Fort Erie is home to many great tourist attractions.
 To help ensure the safety of our visitors, all Short-Term Rental owners who operate rentals such as Airbnbs are required to obtain an operating licence.

 Obtaining and renewing licences

-The number of Short-Term Rental licences issued shall be limited to 250 in any given year with 2021 licence holders being provided the first opportunity to renew a licence by March 31st, 2022 provided the licence holder has complied with all rules (meaning 5 demerit points or less) during the previous year.
+The number of Short-Term Rental licences issued shall be limited to 250 in any given year with 2022 licence holders being provided the first opportunity to renew a licence by March 31, 2023 provided the licence holder has complied with all rules (meaning 5 demerit points or less) during the previous year.